 We use the following criteria as we consider posts and media for labeling or removal under this policy as part of our ongoing work to enforce our rules and ensure healthy and safe conversations on X:

-1. Is the content synthetic or manipulated?
+1. Is the content significantly and deceptively altered, manipulated, or fabricated?

 We will not take action to label or remove media that have been edited in ways that do not fundamentally alter their meaning, such as retouched photos or color-corrected videos.